UselessQuestionMaster/theAssemblyGame/README.md

 theAssemblyGame
 ===============

-A game written by a group of developers who were willing to use Assembly
+A game written by a group of developers who were willing to use Assembly, because they can...